glpi-project/doc/source/modules/assets/unmanaged_assets.rst

 Massive actions
 ~~~~~~~~~~~~~~~

-This item has a specific massive action which allows it to be converted into another type of object (computer, printers, etc.).
+This item has a specific massive action which allows it to be converted into another type of object (computer, printer, etc.).

 You can convert it manually via this massive action, or report it via SNMP, WMI, etc.